 Citation with stable link: Philip A. Harland, 'Celts / Gauls: Cicero and the link between imperial conquest and negative stereotypes (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 3, 2023, http://philipharland.com/Blog/?p=10065.

-Author: Marcus Tullius Cicero, On the Consular Provinces 32-25 (link to Latin text and full translation)
+Ancient author: Marcus Tullius Cicero, On the Consular Provinces 32-35 (link).

 Comments: Although the concern to make sense of other peoples was widespread in various social settings beyond the Roman imperial elites, the focus on who people were, what they were like, how they differed from “us” (whoever us was), and what was supposedly bad about such people was particularly pertinent to those interested in the success of Roman conquest and empire, or the legimation of the subjection of foreign peoples.

 Marcus Tullius Cicero’s speech (as a Roman senator to the other senators in April, 56 BCE) in favour of keeping Julius Caesar as the commander of the two provinces of Gaul (rather than the consuls taking charge) illustrates very well the intimate connection between Roman imperial expansionism; the delineation and circumscription of peoples and their territories; and, the expression of negative stereotypes about conquered or potentially conquered peoples.
 While the method may differ, the connections are similar when someone like the military commander Julius Caesar himself writes ethnographic and geographic descriptions of the peoples and places he hopes to subdue (link on Celts; link on “Germans”).